2.5 million Xbox and PlayStation gamers' details hacked

-The details of millions of Xbox and PSP gamers have been hacked.
-A data breach of two popular gaming forums has exposed the account details of 2.5 users, potentially opening up their other online accounts to attack by hackers.
+Millions of Xbox and PSP gamers have had their personal details hacked.
+A data breach of two popular gaming forums has exposed the account details of 2.5 million users, potentially opening up their other online accounts to attack by hackers.

-The Xbox360 ISO and PSP ISO, which host files for gamers to download games, were hacked in September 2015.
+The Xbox360 and PSP ISOs, which host game download files, were hacked in September 2015.
 That's according to security expert Troy Hunt's Have I Been Pwned? website, which tracks data breaches.

-Even if users did not have financial details stored on the sites, the information could be used to break into other sites if users have the same password for different accounts.
+Even if users didn't have financial details stored on the sites, the information could be used to break into other sites if users have the same password for different accounts.

 "Often people using seemingly low-security websites don't enforce good password security because it's not a financial target," says Mark James, IT Security Specialist at ESET, "but all data has a value and will be reused for other purposes.
 Every website should be treated as unique and require different passwords with a mix of usernames if possible."